What is a Motor Rated Switch? Understanding the Requirements

 - Determine Motor Specifications: Identify the motor’s horsepower (HP), voltage, and full-load current (FLA) from the motor nameplate.

-- Consult NEC 430.109: Confirm the allowable types of disconnects.
-For most applications, this will require a horsepower rated switch or a listed circuit breaker.
+- Consult NEC Article 430: Confirm the allowable types of disconnects.
+For most applications, a horsepower rated switch or a listed circuit breaker will be acceptable provided it meets controller and interruption capability requirements.

 - Verify Horsepower Rating: The selected switch must have a horsepower rating equal to or greater than the motor’s HP rating at the circuit voltage.
 This is often the controlling factor over the ampere rating.
 The complexities of motor calculations are a core competency, and the latest code changes have aimed to streamline this, as detailed in our guide on how the 2023 NEC simplifies motor conductor sizing and protection device selection.

 - Select Enclosure and Features: Choose the appropriate NEMA enclosure and decide between a fused or non-fused switch.
 Ensure it has a proper lockout/tagout provision.
-Even a large 200 amp service disconnect, if used for a motor, must meet these horsepower considerations.
-The condition of equipment also matters, especially when dealing with older machinery, and it’s wise to be familiar with how reconditioned motors are addressed in the 2023 NEC.
+Even a large 200 amp service disconnect, if used for a motor disconnect application, must meet the relevant horsepower and interruption considerations in Article 430.
+Also be mindful of the condition of equipment: when dealing with older or reconditioned machinery, it is important to verify the motor and protective equipment, and it can help to review how reconditioned motors are addressed in the 2023 NEC.

 This process applies whether you are working with a fractional horsepower motor or a large industrial AC motor controller system.